lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 In a polyrepo, you'd start thinking about some migration strategy: deprecate the current descriptors, make a list of descriptors to change, change them one by one.
-It's possible but it's also not comfortable.
+It's possible but it's not comfortable.

 In a monorepo, your strategy would be very different.
 You'd prepare a commit with all the new descriptors and ship it.
 Your operations team can do this